Related Posts: June 2012 Toronto To Ottawa to Brockville Bicycle Trip Report for pix and details of the actual trip.

 Before I left I did google “Toronto-Ottawa bicycle trip” to see what other cyclists had posted online.
 Among the many posts, I found this organized tour from Toronto to Ottawa offered by cyclecanada.com which is actually a pretty good deal, especially if you don’t want to be bothered with all the logistical details.
 I also found a tour on their site- a ride from Montreal through the Eastern Townships and then up to Quebec City- that I have bookmarked as an interesting future possibility!

-I’ve bicycled across most of Canada with it. it did a 1100 km tour of eastern Cuba in January of 2012; it’s done Tasmania and New Zealand.
+I’ve bicycled across most of Canada with it.
+It did an 1100 km tour of eastern Cuba in January of 2012; it’s done Tasmania and New Zealand.
 It’s been around!

 (See the Bicycle Touring folder for the ongoing adventures of the 600GT!)